Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence: Related Work

 \textbf{LLMs for cybersecurity.} LLMs are increasingly leveraged for both offensive and defensive cybersecurity tasks, owing to their strong natural language understanding and reasoning capabilities.
 In static analysis, LSAST augments traditional SAST tools with dynamic vulnerability knowledge~\citep{keltek2025lsast}, while hybrid systems use LLM-driven preprocessing and explanation to improve anomaly detection in IoT~\citep{ghimire2025enhancing}.
 Autonomous agents have demonstrated the ability to exploit one-day vulnerabilities~\citep{fang2024llm} and guide fuzzing across multi-hop library dependencies~\citep{zhou2024magneto}.
-Additional applications include enhancing intrusion detection~\citep{g2024harnessing}, supporting large-scale code review~\citep{sun2025bitsai}, and enabling malware tracking through dataset augmentation and semantic analysis~\citep{yu2024maltracker}.
+Additional applications include enhancing intrusion detection~\citep{g2024harnessing}, supporting large-scale code review~\citep{sun2025bitsai,liu2025cylens}, and enabling malware tracking through dataset augmentation and semantic analysis~\citep{yu2024maltracker,liu2025benchmarking,tang2025polar,sheikh2026riskbridge}.

-\textbf{Vulnerabilities of LLMs.} Despite their promise, LLM-based agents exhibit critical vulnerabilities that undermine reliability in high-stakes domains.
-Recent work shows that malfunction amplification attacks can cascade small reasoning errors into severe misjudgments \citep{zhang2024breaking}.
-Other studies highlight vulnerabilities to data poisoning \citep{wang2025comprehensive}, adversarial prompts \cite{debenedetti2024agentdojo}, and misalignment \citep{fang2024preemptive}, all of which raise concerns for deploying LLMs in security-sensitive environments.
+\textbf{Vulnerabilities of LLMs.} Despite their strong capabilities, LLM-based agents exhibit critical vulnerabilities that undermine reliability in high-stakes domains.
+Recent work shows that malfunction amplification attacks can cascade small reasoning errors into severe misjudgments \citep{zhang2025breaking,tang2026value}.
+Other studies highlight vulnerabilities to data poisoning \citep{wang2025comprehensive,xi2023defending}, adversarial prompts \cite{debenedetti2024agentdojo}, and misalignment \citep{fang2025preemptive,liu2025data}, all raise concerns for deploying LLMs in high-stakes environments.